lgatto/lgatto.github.io/_drafts/2022-12-15-ungrading-assessment.md

 ![2021 evaluations for the teaching unit](/images/eval_scores_ue_21.png)

-I also computed the mean scores and standard deviation per question to directly compare the 2021 and 2022 results.
+I also computed the mean scores and standard deviations per question to directly compare the 2021 and 2022 results.
 The figure below show the 2021 results in the top left panel and the 2022 results in the top right and bottom left panels.
 The top right panel is helpful to compare individual questions and the bottom panel to get a more general assessment of the 2021 vs 2022 scores.
 The dotted red line